A Path to Creating the First Generation of High Seas Protected Areas

 The 10 sites highlighted represent areas with a spectrum and combination of important features, such as species richness, productivity, and habitat diversity.
 They are located in oceans that span the globe.

-This report also includes recommendations to inform the negotiations under way to finalize a new legally binding international agreement.
-The agreement should ensure the establishment of effective high seas protections, including by setting meaningful conservation objectives and requiring enforceable management plans for these critical waters beyond the jurisdiction of any single nation.
+This report also highlights provisions from the new high seas agreement that will advance the establishment of effective high seas protections, including by setting meaningful conservation objectives and requiring enforceable management plans for these critical waters beyond the jurisdiction of any single nation.

 Importance of the high seas